Chris Ransom follow @DraftUtopia Last Updated: April 1, 2017.

 - Nolan Patrick had 41 goals, 61 assists, and 102 points in 2015-2016 as an alternate captain.
 This season he got named team captain and has 8 goals, 9 assists, and 17 points in 11 games this season.
 Patrick has 4 points in his past three WHL games since recovering from a WHL injury with 2 goals and 2 assists over those 3 games.
 Patrick only had 20 goals, 26 assists, and 46 points in 33 games this year due to injuries, but is still the best player in the draft.

 - Nolan Patrick is one of three or four players in a pretty weak 2017 NHL Draft that is NHL ready.
 Colorado is loaded with centers though so Patrick may start out on the third line behind Matt Duchene and Nate Mackinnon.

-- Nolan Patrick did an awesome job winning face offs against Nico Hischier going 12/16 on face offs.
+- Nolan Patrick did an awesome job winning face offs against Nico Hischier going 12/16 on face offs in the CHL Prospects.
 Patrick set up two assists despite being double teamed, but also was on the ice when Team Orr scored four of their five goals.
 Patrick showcased his playmaking and leadership and despite not having a great CHL Prospects game, he still played well enough to be the top pick narrowly edging out Nico Hischier and Gabriel Vilardi.

 Arizona Coyotes: Nico Hischier, C, Halifax Mooseheads (QMJHL)